-- 3.1 The objective is to form one large, immovable block of coils in the hold by lashing them together.
+3.1 The objective is to form one large, immovable block of coils in the hold by lashing them together.
 In general, strip coils in three end rows in the top tier should be lashed.
 To prevent fore-and-aft shifting in the top tier of bare-wound coils, group-lashing should not be applied due to their fragile nature; the end row of a top tier should be secured by dunnage and wires, which are to be tightened from side to side, and by additional wires to the bulkhead.
-When coils are fully loaded over the entire bottom space and are well shored, no lashings are required except for locking coils (figures 11, 12, and 13). - 3.2 The lashings can be of a conventional type using wire, steel band or any equivalent means.
+When coils are fully loaded over the entire bottom space and are well shored, no lashings are required except for locking coils (figures 4, 5, and 6).